grafana/grafana/docs/sources/packages_api/data/mutablevector.md

 ### reverse property

-modifies the vector so it is now the oposite order
+modifies the vector so it is now the opposite order

 <b>Signature</b>